Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 simply considers the distance covered, amount of transfers, and amount of station stops along the route.

+mathematical formula for adjusted route complexity:

+Standardcomplexity = (Transfers * c1) + (Stations * c2) + (Distance * c3)

+where c1, c2, c3 are specified parameters, details below.

+route complexity is measured in arbitrary units, generally representing the complexity of a route.

 `eval-mode:adjusted`

-considers the above metrics, adjusted by dividing over the direct geographical distance between the origin and destination station and a weight coefficient.
+considers the above metrics, adjusted accounting for the direct geographical distance between the origin and destination station and a weight coefficient.

+mathematical formula for adjusted route complexity:

+FinalComplexity = (StandardComplexity) * (StandardComplexity / (c1 * GeographicalDistance))

+where c1 is a specified parameter

+Logic: adjusted evaluation mode adjusts route complexity by comparing the public transit route with the direct geographical "route" between the origin and destination.
+For two origin-destination pairs with the same geographical separation, if one origin-destination pair's public transit route has a higher complexity than the other, then this complexity should be further "penalized."

 ### Weights

-defines how each parameter is valued within the efficiency calculation algorithm
+defines how each parameter is valued within the complexity calculation algorithm

 `
 transfer-weight:0.4